A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Results}

-We establish that our proposed CAMEL framework, enhanced with self-supervision, is significantly more efficient in label acquisition than baseline models like BALD, BALD+SS, and random selection.
-This efficiency is evident in Figure~\ref{fig:meteor_comparison_annotations}, which showcases CAMEL's need for fewer labels to achieve similar performance levels.
+We evaluated the performance of our proposed CAMEL framework and baseline models using METEOR~\citep{banerjee2005meteor}, BLEU~\citep{papineni2002bleu}, and COMET~\citep{rei2020comet} scores.
+While traditional metrics such as METEOR and BLEU highlight similar trends (with BLEU scores included in Appendix~\ref{appendix:bleu_scores}), COMET, a neural evaluation metric, provides a more comprehensive understanding of the translation quality beyond traditional metrics.
+We establish that our proposed CAMEL framework, enhanced with self-supervision, is significantly more efficient requesting word-level labels than baseline models like BALD, BALD+SS, and random selection.
+This efficiency is evident in Figures~\ref{subfigure:experiments:translation_results:n_annotations} and~\ref{subfigure:experiments:translation_results_comet:n_annotations}, which showcases CAMEL's need for fewer word-level labels to achieve similar performance.
+Although our primary focus is on the number of word-level labels queried, it is crucial to note that labelling overhead is also accounted for.
+We measure this overhead by the effort required to read and understand the source language tokens, which we consider a sufficient indicator.

-A notable point to observe in Figure~\ref{fig:meteor_comparison_translations} is that the introduction of self-supervision to CAMEL does not significantly influence its performance in terms of the number of translations, as evidenced by the comparison between CAML (CAMEL without the self-supervised labelling component) and CAMEL.
-This implies that self-supervision within CAMEL is applied predominantly when the model's predictions are considered reliable.
-In contrast, we observe that BALD+SS, despite its label efficiency shown in Figure~\ref{fig:meteor_comparison_annotations}, performs poorly in terms of translations, as demonstrated in Figure~\ref{fig:meteor_comparison_translations}.
+A notable point to observe in Figure~\ref{subfigure:experiments:translation_results:n_translations} is that the introduction of self-supervision to CAMEL does not significantly influence its performance in terms of the number of complete translations required, as evident by the comparison between CAML (CAMEL without the self-supervised labelling component) and CAMEL.
+This implies that self-supervision within CAMEL is applied predominantly when the model's predictions can be considered reliable.
+In contrast, we observe that BALD+SS, despite its label efficiency shown in Figure~\ref{subfigure:experiments:translation_results:n_annotations}, performs poorly in terms of the number of complete translations required, as demonstrated in Figure~\ref{subfigure:experiments:translation_results:n_translations}.
 This drop in performance may be attributed to BALD+SS's tendency to incorrectly self-label complex examples.
-This trend is further validated by CAML's lower expected calibration error (ECE) in Table~\ref{tab:ece_comparison}.

-In Figure~\ref{fig:meteor_comparison} we observe that, CAMEL and its variant CAML exceed the performance of their BALD counterparts.
-This emphasises the value of our proposed confidence-based acquisition model in selecting instances for labelling.
+This trend is further evidenced by CAML's lower expected calibration error (ECE), reported in Table~\ref{table:experiments:ece}.
+The COMET results, presented in Figure~\ref{figure:experiments:translation_results_comet}, further attest to CAMEL's superiority.
+CAMEL not only excels in reducing the number of word-level labels but also outperforms other models in the number of complete translations required.
+The non-overlapping confidence intervals in the results indicates that the improvements of CAMEL over other methods are statistically significant.